neuropoly/totalspineseg/README.md

    bash "$TOTALSPINESEG"/scripts/prepare_nnunet_datasets.sh [DATASET_ID] [-noaug]
    ```

-   The script optionally expects `DATASET_ID` as the first positional argument to specify the dataset to prepare.
+   The script optionally accepts `DATASET_ID` as the first positional argument to specify the dataset to prepare.
 It can be either 101, 102, 103, or all.
 If `all` is specified, it will prepare all datasets (101, 102, 103).
 By default, it will prepare datasets 101 and 102.

    Additionally, you can use the `-noaug` parameter to prepare the datasets without data augmentations.